sandeeplamb/redis-cluster/README.md

 # Redis Cluster Setup for your Environment
-The following infrastructure footprint is an initial estimate for PP1, PP2 and PP3 environments.
+The following infrastructure footprint is an initial estimate for your environments.
 Instance count and sizing may need to be refined based on testing outcomes.

 3 x Redis Master instances (3 shards/partitions) per environment.